yichigo/Light-Sensors-Calibration/README.md

 	./Minolta/node_id/year/month/day/...,  where node_id = '001e0610c2e9'

-create this folder to save the preprocessed data files:
+Create this folder to save the preprocessed data files:

 	./data/

-create this folder to save figures:
+Create this folder to save figures:

 	./figures/

-create this folder to save the trained models:
+Create this folder to save the trained models:

 	./models/